The Dew Claw

 Dogs will lick their dewclaw if it irritates them.
-Irritation can be caused by it being too long and catching on things, being split, or due to infection within the nailbed as a result of allergies or repetitive licking.
+Irritation can be caused by being too long and catching on things, being split, or due to infection within the nailbed due to allergies or repetitive licking.

-If your dog has caused an injury to their dewclaw then their natural reaction is to lick the wound.
-Antibacterial properties are found in their saliva which explains the reasoning for this but the saliva can often do more harm than good.
+If your dog has caused an injury to their dewclaw, their natural reaction is to lick the wound.
+Antibacterial properties are found in their saliva, which explains this, but saliva can often do more harm than good.

-The licking is also a method of removing any dirt of foreign substances from a wound but in the case of a dewclaw this is unlikely to help.
-Foreign bodies may exist in the nail bed as a result of an infection but this most likely caused by the repetitive licking.
+Licking is a way of removing dirt or foreign substances from a wound.
+In the case of a dewclaw, this is unlikely to help.
+An infection can be caused due to foreign bodies existing in the nail bed, which can be caused by repetitive licking.

 What Does It Mean When a Dog Licks Something?

-If your dog licks you it probably means they want something you have, want your attention or you are just taste a bit salty and they like it!
+If your dog licks you, it probably means they want something you have or want your attention, or you taste a bit salty, and they like it!
 However, dogs licking other areas can have different reasons behind the action.
-Sometimes a dog could lick themselves to simply groom their fur, remove some dirt or just out of pure boredom.
+Sometimes, dogs could lick themselves to groom their fur, remove some dirt, or just out of pure boredom.
 It is the unusual, persistent licking you need to watch out for.

-Irritated skin, a reaction to something or an injury such as damaging the dewclaw are all a good reason for a dog suddenly showing attention to an area and start with their repetitive licking.
-They may feel it soothes the area or is helping to repair an injury but it is usually causing the problem to get worse and potentially infected.
-You should pay attention to any unusual licking as this is a quick and clear sign that something is wrong and if they are licking their dewclaw then there is most likely a dewclaw injury.
+Irritated skin, a reaction to something or an injury such as damaging the dewclaw are all good reasons for a dog suddenly showing attention to an area.
+It usually starts with their repetitive licking.
+They may feel it soothes the area or is helping to repair an injury, but it is usually causing the problem to get worse and potentially infected.
+You should pay attention to any unusual licking as this is a quick and clear sign that something is wrong, and if they are licking their dewclaw, then there is most likely a dewclaw injury.

 What Is the Purpose of a Dew Claw on a Dog?

-The dewclaw is essentially a toe nail on the inside of the front legs.
+The dewclaw is essentially a toenail on the inside of the front legs.
 Its purpose is to act as the thumb.
-This shows that its very handy to have a dewclaw remain attached and healthy.
-It's great at providing that little bit of extra grip they may need when holding something.
+This shows that it's convenient to have a dewclaw remain attached and healthy.
+In addition, it's excellent at providing that little bit of extra grip they may need when holding something such as a chew.

-The dewclaw doesn't actually touch the ground and might appear useless but if you have ever seen your dog holding a chew whilst they are biting it, they are probably using their dewclaw and even when they are out roaming in the wild or on dog adventure holidays with you they will use them for many other tasks too.
+The dewclaw doesn't touch the ground and might appear useless.
+Still, if you have ever seen your dog holding a chew whilst they are biting it, they are probably using their dewclaw, and even when out roaming in the wild or on dog adventure holidays with you, they will use them for many other tasks too.

 Can a Dog Break Their Dewclaw?

-Use a blood stop coagulate powder which will stop the bleeding as soon as it is in contact with the blood.
-Unless you are very confident with handling a broken dewclaw, my advice is to swiftly go to the vets for some professional treatment.
-They will use some kind of blood stop powder and then will work to either bandage up the dewclaw or will remove the dewclaw if required.
+Use a blood stop coagulate powder to stop the bleeding as soon as it is in contact with the blood.
+Unless you are very confident with handling a broken dewclaw, my advice is to go to the vets for some professional treatment swiftly.
+They will use some blood stop powder and then work to either bandage up the dewclaw or remove it if required.